kchmck/hektor/Readme.md

 [hektor-dl]: http://github.com/kchmck/hektor/tarball/master

-Once installed, the `hektor` command should be available to use:
+Once installed, the `hektor` command should be available:

     $ hektor
     200.0 megabytes are remaining

-### Configuring Hooks
+### Configure Hooks

-Hektor's default configuration is pretty bare bones: it simply prints out the important information and exits.
-Through its configuration file, though, hektor can be setup with virtually unlimited flexibility.
+Hektor's default configuration is bare bones -- it prints out the important information and exits.
 The configuration file is usually located at `~/.config/hektor/config.lua`.
-As noted by the extension, the file is simply a [lua script] and can be edited with one's favorite text editor.
-After hektor's first run, the file should contain:
+As noted by the extension, the file is a [lua script].
+After hektor's first run, the file should contain the default
+configuration:

 [lua script]: http://lua.org/pil/index.html